Light Curve Tool for Small Bodies

 The Hapke model is based on radiative transfer theory and provides a more intuitive and interpretable approach to surface scattering.
 The model accounts for multiple scattering, macroscopic roughness, and opposition effects, which improve the accuracy of brightness predictions for irregular and granular surfaces.
 The reflectance in the Hapke model used in this tool, which depends on 9 parameters, is given by:

-$$ \frac{I}{F} = LS(i, e) \cdot K \cdot \frac{w}{4} \left[ p(\alpha)(1 + B_{S0} B_{S}(\alpha)) + M(i, e) \right] \left[ 1 + B_{C0} B_{C}(\alpha) \right] S(i, e, \psi) $$
+$$ \frac{I}{F} = LS(i, e) \; K \; \frac{w}{4} \left[ p(\alpha)(1 + B_{S0} B_{S}(\alpha)) + M(i, e) \right] \left[ 1 + B_{C0} B_{C}(\alpha) \right] S(i, e, \psi) $$

 where:

-planes of incidence and emission:$$ \psi = \arccos \left( \frac{\cos(α) - \cos(e) \cos(i)}{\sin(e) \sin(i)} \right) $$
+$$ \psi = \arccos \left( \frac{\cos(α) - \cos(e) \cos(i)}{\sin(e) \sin(i)} \right) $$

 Each term of the above equation is calculated as:

-$$LS(e, i) = \frac{\cos i}{\cos i + \cos e}$$
+LS(e, i)):$$LS(e, i) = \frac{\cos i}{\cos i + \cos e}$$

-$$ K = \frac{-\ln (1 - 1.209\phi^{2/3})}{1.209\phi^{2/3}} $$
+K):$$ K = \frac{-\ln (1 - 1.209\phi^{2/3})}{1.209\phi^{2/3}} $$

-$$ p(α) = \frac{(1 + c_{HG})}{2} \cdot \frac{(1 - b_{HG}^2)}{(1 - 2b_{HG} \cos α + b_{HG}^2)^{3/2}} + \frac{(1 - c_{HG})}{2} \cdot \frac{(1 - b_{HG}^2)}{(1 + 2b_{HG} \cos α + b_{HG}^2)^{3/2}} $$
+p(α)), we employ the Henyey-Greenstein double-lobed single particle phase function:$$ p(α) = \frac{(1 + c_{HG})}{2} \; \frac{(1 - b_{HG}^2)}{(1 - 2b_{HG} \cos α + b_{HG}^2)^{3/2}} + \frac{(1 - c_{HG})}{2} \; \frac{(1 - b_{HG}^2)}{(1 + 2b_{HG} \cos α + b_{HG}^2)^{3/2}} $$

 $$ B_S(α) = \frac{1}{1 + \tan(α/2)/h_S} $$

-is the angular width parameter of SHOE.
+wherehSis the angular width parameter of SHOE. -

 $$ M(i, e) = H\left(\frac{\cos(i)}{K}, w\right) H\left(\frac{\cos(e)}{K}, w\right) - 1 $$

-$$ H(x, w) \approx \left\{ 1 - w x \left[ r_0 + \frac{1 - 2 r_0 x}{2} \ln \left(\frac{1 + x}{x}\right) \right] \right\}^{-1} $$
+whereH(x,w)is the Ambartsumian-Chandrasekhar H function, which can be approximated as:$$ H(x, w) \approx \left\{ 1 - w x \left[ r_0 + \frac{1 - 2 r_0 x}{2} \ln \left(\frac{1 + x}{x}\right) \right] \right\}^{-1} $$

-$$ r_0 = \frac{1 - \sqrt{1 - w}}{1 + \sqrt{1 - w}} $$
+wherer0is the diffusive reflectance, given by$$ r_0 = \frac{1 - \sqrt{1 - w}}{1 + \sqrt{1 - w}} $$

 $$ B_C(\alpha) = \frac{1 + \frac{1 - \exp(-\tan(\alpha/2) / h_C)}{\tan(\alpha/2) / h_C}}{2 \left[ 1 + \tan(\alpha/2) / h_C \right]^2} $$

-is the angular width of CBOE.
+wherehCis the angular width of CBOE. -

-$$ S(i, e, \psi) = \frac{\mu}{\eta(e)} \frac{\mu_0}{\eta(i)} \frac{\chi({\theta}_p)}{1 - f(\psi) + f(\psi) \chi({\theta}_p) [\mu_0 / \eta(i)]} $$
+i ≤ e:$$ S(i, e, \psi) = \frac{\mu}{\eta(e)} \frac{\mu_0}{\eta(i)} \frac{\chi({\theta}_p)}{1 - f(\psi) + f(\psi) \chi({\theta}_p) [\mu_0 / \eta(i)]} $$

 with$$ \mu_{0} = \chi({\theta}_p) \left[ \cos(i) + \sin(i) \tan({\theta}_p) \frac{\cos(\psi) E_2(e) + \sin^2(\psi/2) E_2(i)}{2 - E_1(e) - (\psi/\pi) E_1(i)} \right] $$